sizur/pyata/README.md

 - Add user and developer documentation

 ### Short-term Optional
-- Pure relational binary arithmetic (good for problems valuing unconstrained pure relational aspect above performance)
+- Pure relational arithmetic (good for problems valuing unconstrained pure relational aspect above performance) Can be implemented using `FactsTable`, gaining auto-pruning for free, for arbitrary integer precision arithmetic.
+Then extended to rationals, and later to contined fractions and more advanced operations as relations
 - Pure relational lambda calculus
   - with normalization (required for higher-order unification and optimized implementation synthesis)

 ### Longer-term
+- Even more advanced pruning can be done by introducing a stage running a simpler goal only considering entangled variables of connectives to identify dead branches earlier
 - Implement auto-parallelized base solver
 - Extend unification lattice with parametric lattice to reason about parametric types
 - Write WASM interpreter in Pyata